ganeti/ganeti/man/gnt-instance.rst

 no-installation mode will automatically disable the start-up of the instance (without an OS, it most likely won't be able to start-up successfully).

+Passing the ``--forthcoming`` option, Ganeti will not at all try to create the instance or its disks.
+Instead the instance will only be added to the configuration, so that the resources are reserved.

 The ``-B (--backend-parameters)`` option specifies the backend parameters for the instance.
 If no such parameters are specified, the